MrCerealGuy/Stonecraft/doc/Manual.md

 ### Alloying

-In technic, alloying is a way of combining items to create other items, distinct from standard crafting.
+In Technic, alloying is a way of combining items to create other items, distinct from standard crafting.
 Alloying always uses inputs of exactly two distinct types, and produces a single output.
 Like cooking, which takes a single input, it is performed using a powered machine, known generically as an "alloy furnace".
 An alloy furnace always has two input slots, and it doesn't matter which way round the two ingredients are placed in the slots.
 Many alloying recipes require one or both slots to contain a stack of more than one of the ingredient item: the quantity required of each ingredient is part of the recipe.

 As with the furnaces used for cooking, there are multiple kinds of alloy furnace, powered in different ways.
 The most-used alloy furnaces are electrically powered.
 There is also an alloy furnace that is powered by directly burning fuel, just like the basic cooking furnace.
 Building almost any electrical machine, including the electrically-powered alloy furnaces, requires a machine casing component, one ingredient of which is brass, an alloy.
 It is therefore necessary to use the fuel-fired alloy furnace in the early part of the game, on the way to building electrical machinery.